Tax relief on donations to certain sports bodies

 Receipts

 You must provide a receipt to all donors who make a donation, whether or not they are also donating their tax relief to the sports body.
-The receipt must contain the following information:
+The receipt must contain all of the following information:

 • The name and address of the individual or company making the donation.